klgh/kaleighscruggs/content/posts/2020-03-06-nevertheless-kaleigh-coded/index.md

 ---
-title: "Nevertheless, Kaleigh Coded"
+title: 'Nevertheless, Kaleigh Coded'
-date: "2020-03-06"
+date: '2020-03-06'
 categories:
-  - "life"
+  - 'life'
-  - "tech"
+  - 'tech'
-coverImage: "NeverthelessKaleighCoded.png"
+coverImage: 'NeverthelessKaleighCoded.png'
 ---

 _I wanted to share how I got started in tech, despite being the only girl in MOST situations_.
 [Originally shared on dev.to](https://dev.to/kaleigh/nevertheless-kaleigh-coded-48oi)